verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

    ![enablecloneiso10.png](/public/enablecloneiso10.png)

-1. Enter the VergeIO system's URL (hostname or IP address).
+1. Enter the VeregOS system's URL (hostname or IP address).

-2. Enter VergeIO username and password.
+2. Enter VeregOS username and password.
   >**Note:** The user must have permission to create and modify virtual machines to complete a clone import.
 {.is-warning}